About Our Programs

 The MA with PPS credential program has been revised to meet the current state standards, and has been approved by the California Commission on Teacher Credentialing (CCTC).
 The PPS credential is required of individuals who wish to work in a K-12 school setting.

-The MA with PCC Concentration has been approved by the Board of Behavioral Sciences (BBS) and meets the statutory requirements for Licensed Professional Clinical Counselor (LPCC) Licensure, under Business and Professions Code section (BPC) 4999.33.
-The majority of these classes are held at the Stockton campus.
+The MA with PCC Concentration has been approved by the Board of Behavioral Sciences (BBS) and meets the statutory requirements for Licensed Professional Clinical Counselor (LPCC) Licensure.
+All classes are held at the Stockton campus.

 The MA Only degree may be required by community counseling agencies, and institutions of higher education.